-The Microsoft Windows Error Reporting Service helps Microsoft and Microsoft partners diagnose problems in the software you use and provide solutions.
+The Microsoft Windows Error Reporting Service (WER) helps Microsoft and Microsoft partners diagnose problems in the software you use and provide solutions.
 Not all problems have solutions, but when solutions are available, they are offered as steps to solve a problem you’ve reported or as updates to install.
 To help prevent problems and make software more reliable, some solutions are also included in service packs and future versions of the software.

 Microsoft Windows Error Reporting Service

 The Error Reporting Service also provides Setup Repair, an error reporting service that may run during Windows setup if a problem occurs.